ConsActionTeam/lab_resources/presentation_tips.md

 4. Practice, practice, practice - set up a time to practice in a lab meeting, practice with friends outside of research as well
 5. Refine - incorporate any feedback and last minute changes before a final practice.
 6. Present - it's showtime!
 Take a deep breath, you know your work better than anyone else.
 7. Reflect - afterwards reflect on what went well and what you could potentially improve for next time.
-Follow up with 8.
-Follow up - after the conference, reach out to any contacts you may have made from the conference interested in your work
+8. Follow up - after the conference, reach out to any contacts you may have made from the conference interested in your work

 # Useful resources